 Training the Next Generation

 The Technology Transfer Career Training pairs students with an experienced technology transfer mentor who offers in-depth, first-hand knowledge of the complexities of the profession.
 Fellows follow a core syllabus of educational webinars covering such topics as the fundamentals of technology transfer, invention disclosures from cradle to licensing, basic patenting, marketing, and negotiation.
-The program also provides each fellow a two-year AUTM membership, which includes access to AUTM’s Technology Transfer Practice Manual and more than 80 educational sessions.
+The program also provides each fellow an extended AUTM membership, which includes access to AUTM’s Technology Transfer Practice Manual and more than 150 educational sessions.